3 / 14

 Tip

 The point isn't to copy what worked for someone else.
-It's to understand the patterns of what scores well so you can make informed decisions about your own topic.
+It's to understand the patterns of what scores well so you can make informed decisions about your own topic before you've invested weeks of work.

 Key Takeaways

-• Frame your topic like an academic, not a student
+• Frame your topic like an academic inquiry, not a school assignment